Doing Business in Michigan

 Michigan State University, University of Michigan and Michigan Technical University are just three of the well-known universities that provide an excellent talent pool for businesses looking for qualified employees.
 Beyond these major universities, Michigan is host to over 70+ other lauded and recognized four-year colleges and universities, 30 community colleges, and 80 vocational, technical and trade schools, many with programs that help graduates find jobs and businesses to find the right employees.

 According to The Detroit Free Press, Michigan’s tax breaks and incentives for businesses are well above the national average.

-Michigan is host to many businesses and manufacturers run by owners and employees who take pride in their work.
+Michigan is host to many business and manufacturers run by owners and employees who take pride in their work.
 When you’re looking to outsource a job, looking for help, or need B2B services, you’ll often find what you need right here in the state with the enduring spirit and can-do attitude that has helped many of these businesses thrive.

 What to Expect When Doing Business in Michigan

 The beauty of the seasons also brings challenges to Michigan business owners.
 Here’s what you can expect if you open a business in the Great Lakes state:

 - Winter can get bad.
 All Michigan business owners should have a policy for inclement weather.
 Not only is it just dangerous to drive after it’s just snowed three feet on top of roads covered in black ice, some employees are probably waiting for their plow guy to get them out of their driveway.
 Plus, electric service can go out due to high winds during any of our four seasons.
 Plan on losing some productivity for 3-5 days a year.